michaelpersonal/codex/spareparts/SETUP.md

 2. Review the API documentation at http://localhost:8000/docs
 3. Check the logs for error messages
 4. Ensure all prerequisites are properly installed
+5. Verify your OpenAI API key and credits

 ## License